Scheduling Imports Using Cron Jobs

 The instructions for setting up cron jobs vary across hosts.
 Commonly, you can do it in your web hosting control panel.

 To create a cron job that hits the cron URLs, commonly the wget command is used.
-Examples are on the Manage Imports -> Cron Scheduling screen of WP All Import.
+Examples are on the Manage Imports -> Cron Scheduling screen of

 To ask your web hosting provider to set up the cron for you, use this e-mail template: